-The median annual wage for painting and coating workers was $34,340 in May 2015.
+The median annual wage for painting and coating workers is $34,340.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $21,890, and the highest 10 percent earned more than $56,910.

-Median annual wages for painting and coating workers in May 2015 were as follows:
+Median annual wages for painting and coating workers are as follows:

 |Painters, transportation equipment||$41,150|

 |Coating, painting, and spraying machine setters, operators, and tenders||31,940|

 Automotive painters in repair shops may receive a bonus or commission in addition to their wages.

 Trucking companies, bus lines, and other organizations that repair and refinish their own vehicles generally pay by the hour.